 - Blow-out time

-This measures the resistance to cracks or crack growth to BS ISO 132.
-Test pieces are clamped with one end in a stationary grip and the other end in a reciprocating grip, the degree of bending and the speed can be adjusted to the material requirements.
+This machine measures the resistance to cracks or crack growth to BS ISO 132.
+Test pieces are clamped with one end in a stationary grip and the other end in a reciprocating grip.
+The degree of bending and the speed can be adjusted to the material requirements.
 Frequent inspections are made until the first small sign of cracking is detected on each test piece.
 For determination of crack growth, an artificial cut is made in the test piece to initiate cut growth.